 Patreon’s subscription fees are charged at the following rates:

 - Premium Plan: $12 monthly

-Then there are features like analytics reports, workshops, priority support, dedicated account managers, and unlimited third-party app integrations that come with each plan.
+Then features like analytics reports, workshops, priority support, dedicated account managers, and unlimited third-party app integrations come with each plan.

 The Premium tier, in particular, allows creators to find new ways to monetize their work.
-For example, they can start selling branded merchandise (a feature that came as a result of Patreon’s June 2018 acquisition of Kit), with fulfillment handled by Patreon’s backend.
+For example, they can start selling branded merchandise (a feature from Patreon’s June 2018 acquisition of Kit), with fulfillment handled by Patreon’s backend.

 You also like: How Does TikTok Make Money?

-Every time a patron makes a contribution, Patreon collects payment processing fees.
+Every time a patron contributes, Patreon collects payment processing fees.
 It charges 5% plus $0.10 for micropayments under $3.
 The firm charges 2.9 percent plus $0.30 for payments over $3.